Jesus in Islam: Preaching

 The first group of sayings expands Jesus' archetype as portrayed in the Quran.
 The second group of stories, although containing a Gospel core, are expanded with a "distinctly Islamic stamp".
 The third group, being the largest of the four, portrays Jesus as a patron saint of Muslim asceticism.
-The last group builds upon the Islamic archetype and Muslim-centric definition of Jesus and his attributes, furthering esoteric ideas regarding terms such as "Spirit of God" and "Word of God".
+The last group builds upon the Islamic archetype and Muslim-centric definition of Jesus and his attributes, furthering esoteric ideas regarding terms such as "Spirit of God" and "Word of God" describing Jesus Christ, attributes given to the Islamic view of Jesus Christ as a holy angelic messenger divinely sent from heaven by God to his fleshly incarnation, like an Angel of the Lord in some other Messianic Christian traditions.

 Miracles

 The Quran attributes at least six miracles to Jesus, with many more being added over the centuries by writers and historians.
-Miracles were attributed to Jesus as signs of his prophethood and his authority, according to educator and professor Ishaq Musa Al-Husayni (d.
+Miracles were attributed to Jesus as signs of his prophethood and his authority, according to educator and professor Musa Al-Husayni (d.
 1990), an author most known for Mudhakkirat Dajaja ('Memoirs of a Hen') (Cairo: Dar al-Maarif, 1943; 2nd ed.
 1967).
 In Christ in the Quran and Modern Arabic Literature (1960), Al-Husayni said it is noteworthy Muhammad attributes no miracles to himself.

 These six miracles in the Quran are without detail unlike the Gospel and their non-canonical Gnostic sources, which include details and mention other attributed miracles.
 Over the centuries, these six miracle narratives have been elaborated through Hadith and poetry, with religious writings including some of the other miracles mentioned in the Gospel, non-canonical sources, and from lore.